Dnkfff/labsJS/README.md

-# My first lack of code, copied without editing.
+# My first lack of code, copied without editing and than migrated to TS.
+D:
-* Archived labs from 30 october 2019
+* Archived laboratores from 30 october 2019